1aienthusiast/audiocraft-infinity-webui/README.md

 `git clone https://github.com/facebookresearch/audiocraft`
 4. Copy the webui.py to the directory of the Meta audiocraft repo `cp webui.py ./audiocraft/`
-5. Go to the directory
+5. Go to the audiocraft directory
 `cd ./audiocraft/`
 ## Usage
 ```python webui.py```